pathdata/UNMaSk/README.md

    <img src="environment/Fig2_b.png" width="250" height="50"/>

    <figcaption> Schematic of DRDIN cell detection network.
-(Note: High resolution image can be visualised by clicking on this image)
+(Note: High resolution image can be visualised by clicking on the above image)
        </figcaption>

  </p>